wedesoft/www.wedesoft.de/_posts/2024-05-11-clojure-nuklear.md

 ; ...
 {% endhighlight %}
-The rendering backend sets the viewport and then array buffers for the vertex data and the indices is allocated.
+The rendering backend sets the viewport and then array buffers for the vertex data and the indices are allocated.
 Then the buffers are mapped to memory resulting in the two java.nio.DirectByteBuffer objects "vertices" and "elements".
 The two static buffers are then converted to Nuklear buffer objects using `Nuklear/nk_buffer_init_fixed`.